 Clinton's weakness was apparent even among Democrats.
 In a poll that wrapped 8 days before she entered the presidential race, Gallup asked, "Who would you like to see the Democratic party nominate for president in 2016--Hillary Clinton or someone else?"
 Over 1/3 of Democratic respondents--38%--chose "someone else," along with 43% of Dem-leaning independents.

 The unpopularity that proved Clinton's undoing wasn't brought on by Bernie Sanders.
 Rather, it was just a continuation of a very long-running trend.
 When, in either the Summer of 2014 (Huffpost) or the early Spring of 2015 (RCP), Clinton's average finally fell below 50% then went underwater, Sanders wasn't yet even a factor.
 In a March 2015 "people in the news" poll by Gallup, 62% of respondents said they'd never even heard of him, and another 14% said they didn't know enough about him to have an opinion.
-For a long time, he was one of American politics' best-kept secrets in the press (I'll return to that later).
+For a long time, he was one of American politics' best-kept secrets in the press (more on that later).
 In a YouGov poll conducted at the end of April--the period when Sanders entered the presidential race--53% of adult respondents had never heard of him and only 9% of registered voters were then supporting his bid to become the Democratic nominee.
 And so on.

 One of Clinton's major weaknesses was, of course, that voters didn't find her honest and trustworthy.
 As with her approval ratings, these numbers, too, had been disintegrating over an extended period before Sanders came on the scene.
 The data recording this are a bit more spotty.
 Clinton had left the State Department and was a private citizen for over 2 years before announcing her presidential run; pollsters tend not to systematically track such things until election season rolls around.
 CNN/Opinion Research offers the following through a series of polls: